fedapo/sample_protobuf_parser/README.md

 ## Building

-The sample application is based on Boost.Spirit library, this is a prerequisite.
+The sample application is based on the Boost.Spirit library; this is a prerequisite.
 The library can be obtained in several ways.

-### Installing Boost.Spirit from a Debian Linux distro.
+### Installing Boost.Spirit from a Debian Linux distro

 ```sh
 > sudo apt install libboost-dev
 ```

-### Installing Boost.Spirit from a Fedora Linux distro.
+### Installing Boost.Spirit from a Fedora Linux distro

 ```sh
 > sudo dnf install boost-devel
 ```

-### Installing Boost.Spirit using microsoft Vcpkg
+### Installing Boost.Spirit using vcpkg

-Vcpkg is an interesting package manager that allows to easily manage a large number of libraries both under Windows and Linux.
+Vcpkg is an interesting open-source package manager from Microsoft that allows to easily manage a large number of libraries both under Windows and Linux.
-Here's a quick list of commands to install vcpkg and Boost within.
+Here's a quick sequence of commands to install vcpkg and Boost within it.

 ```sh
 > git clone https://github.com/microsoft/vcpkg.git